 The Washington Consortium Arrangement

 The University of Maryland is a member of the Consortium of Universities of the Washington Metropolitan Area.
 Other institutions currently associated with the consortium include American University, The Catholic University of America, the University of the District of Columbia, Gallaudet University, George Mason University, Georgetown University, George Washington University, Howard University, Marymount University, Trinity University, the National Defense University, The Joint Military Intelligence College, and Southeastern University.
 Students enrolled in any one of these institutions are able to attend certain classes at the other institutions and have the credit considered "residence" credits at their own institutions.
 Grades in these courses are calculated into the student's GPA.
-Tuition remission awarded to graduate assistants and fellows may not be used to pay for courses at other consortium universities.
-Graduate assistants and fellows must pay for any courses that they take under the consortium arrangement.
+Tuition remission awarded to graduate assistants and fellows may be used to pay for courses at other consortium universities.
 Students from schools in the Consortium of Universities of the Washington Metropolitan Area may register for University of Maryland courses on a space-available basis beginning with the first day of classes.

 The policies governing registration through the Consortium Arrangement are listed below.

 - Courses for majors in graduate programs at the University of Maryland that have restricted enrollment will not be available to students from other consortium schools.
 Similar rules may apply at other consortium universities.

 - Students from consortium schools are expected to meet all prerequisites for University of Maryland courses for which they wish to enroll.
 Similar rules may apply at other consortium universities.